bulletmark/sleep-inhibitor/README.md

 This is a simple program to inhibit sleep/suspend on [systemd](https://www.freedesktop.org/wiki/Software/systemd/) based Linux systems.
-Three simple plugins are (currently) provided:
+The following plugins are (currently) provided:

 1. Plugin to inhibit sleep while [Plex](https://plex.tv/) media server is serving content.